Workbench (AmigaOS): Versions

-Up until and including release 3.1 of the Amiga's operating system, Commodore itself used the specific term Workbench to refer to the entire Amiga operating system of itself – Distinctively, AmigaDOS was more referred to specifically in connexion with the Amiga's Command-line interface CLI, called Shell.
+Up until and including release 3.1 of the Amiga's operating system, users used the specific term Workbench to refer to the entire Amiga operating system of itself – Distinctively, AmigaDOS was more referred to specifically in connection with the Amiga's Command-line interface CLI, called Shell.
 As a consequence Workbench was commonly used to refer to both, the operating system and the file manager component.
 For end users, Workbench was often synonymous with the Amiga's OS.

 Notably from the first versions of 3rd-party releases from licensed contractors like version 3.5 onwards, the OS was successively called "AmigaOS" and pre-3.5 versions may also retroactively referred to as "AmigaOS" (rather than Workbench).
 Subsequently, "Workbench" refers to the native graphical file manager only, in contrast to the Amiga's ROM-located parts of the OS in its "Kickstart".

 From its inception, Workbench offered a highly customizable interface.
 The user could change the aspect of program icons replacing it with newer ones with different color combinations.
 Users could also take a "snapshot" of icons and windows so the icons will remain on the desktop at coordinates chosen by user and windows will open at the desired size.